Leash Reactivity: Using 123 On Walks

 We're using this game to make seeing other dogs very predictable!
 Every time you encounter a dog you'll do the following:

 Tell your dog about it!
-Say "Look", "There's a doggie", or any phrase that you prefer.
+Say "Look at that", "There's a doggie", or any phrase that you prefer.
 Only say it once when you first see a dog.

 Begin counting when your dog looks at the other dog.
 Even if she only glances, start counting with "one" as soon as she sees it.
 (Don't force her to look at it, just wait until it happens naturally.)